-- difficulties or delays in development, testing, obtaining regulatory approval for, and undertaking production and marketing of our drug candidates, including decisions by the NCI to postpone or discontinue research or development efforts for ispinesib, or by GSK to postpone or discontinue research and/or development efforts relating to CENP-E; - difficulties or delays in patient enrollment for our clinical trials; - unexpected adverse side effects or inadequate therapeutic efficacy of our drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials or preclinical studies are not indicative of future results of clinical trials); - the receipt of funds by us under our strategic alliances, including those funds dependent upon Amgen's exercise of its option with respect to CK-1827452 and GSK's exercise of its option with respect to either or both of ispinesib and SB-743921; - activities and decisions of, and market conditions affecting, current and future strategic partners; - our ability to obtain additional financing if necessary; - our ability to maintain the effectiveness of current public information under our registration statement permitting resale of securities to be issued to Kingsbridge by us under, and in connection with, the CEFF; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target; - the uncertainty of protection for our intellectual property, through patents, trade secrets or otherwise; and - potential infringement of the intellectual property rights or trade secrets of third parties.
+- difficulties or delays in development, testing, obtaining regulatory approval for, and undertaking production and marketing of our drug candidates, including decisions by the NCI to postpone or discontinue research or development efforts for ispinesib, or by GSK to postpone or discontinue research or development efforts relating to CENP-E or GSK-923295; - difficulties or delays in patient enrollment in our or our partners' clinical trials; - unexpected adverse side effects or inadequate therapeutic efficacy of our drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials or preclinical studies are not indicative of future results of clinical trials); - the U.S. Food and Drug Administration, or FDA, or foreign regulatory agencies may delay or limit our or our partners' ability to conduct clinical trials; - the receipt of funds by us under our strategic alliances, including those funds dependent upon Amgen's exercise of its option with respect to CK-1827452 and GSK's exercise of its option with respect to either or both of ispinesib and SB-743921; - activities and decisions of, and market conditions affecting, current and future strategic partners; - our ability to obtain additional financing if necessary; - our ability to maintain the effectiveness of current public information under our registration statement permitting resale of securities to be issued to Kingsbridge by us under, and in connection with, the CEFF; - changing standards of care and the introduction of products by competitors or alternative therapies for the treatment of indications we target; - the uncertainty of protection for our intellectual property, through patents, trade secrets or otherwise; and - potential infringement of the intellectual property rights or trade secrets of third parties.